Department of Native Hawaiian Health Care Elective

 Locations: In one of the Native Hawaiian Health Care Systems and/or

-community health care centers located on the following islands:
+community health care centers or private physician office located on the following islands:

 Hawaiʻi, Kauaʻi, Maui, Molokaʻi, and Oʻahu.

 Pre-requisite: Medicine 531 (Third Year Clerkship)